 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your doctor may refer you to a specialist.
 A podiatrist focuses on the feet.
 An orthopedist focuses on bones.

 Imaging tests evaluate the bones and other structures in your foot.
 These include:

 Sesamoid fractures are often treated with rest and rehabilitation.
-Talk with your doctor about the best plan for you.
 Treatment options include the following: